ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

     attend class late for an excused reason should communicate their situation to the course instructor as soon as possible.
-The content that a student commits to their GitHub repositories during the weeks devoted to proactive review are also a component of a student's class participation.
+The content that a student commits to their GitHub repositories during the weeks devoted to proactive review are also a component of a student's grade for class participation.

 -   **Midterm Examinations**: The midterms are online cumulative assessments covering all prior material from the class, programming, and laboratory